misslame/BroncoderBot/README.md

 ![Bot permissions](./assets/bots.jpg)
 - Copy and paste the generated URL on your browser then select our test server
 - Create your .env file and paste your Bot TOKEN (found in the Bot tab) as
+- If you need to change these permissions kick your bot and restart the process

 > BOT_TOKEN=XYZ